someonesdad1/plib/README.md

 desk learning new tools because interviews were infrequent (HP management was really good about helping experienced senior folks find new positions).
-During that 2 months, I spent some time learning perl because I liked its power, but came to badly dislike its syntax.
+During that 2 months, I spent some time learning perl because I liked its power, but came to really dislike its syntax.
 I then tried python and immediately liked it because it was so C-like and easy to use (I was writing useful scripts in an hour by reading the excellent tutorial).
 Python has been my favorite programming language since then.

 # Feedback

 If you find a bug or want to suggest an improvement, my email address is in each file.
 Send me an email with the subject `Github plib repository` in the subject.